 The Sheriff's Office is divided into 2 bureaus each commanded by a Bureau Chief.
-The Law Enforcement Bureau consists of 2 divisions, the Administrative Services Division and the Operations Division.
-The Administrative Services Division includes Training Services, Personnel Services, Fiscal Services, and Support Services.
+The Law Enforcement Bureau consists of three divisions - Administrative Services, Support Services, and Operations.
+The Administrative Services Division consists of fiscal services, training services, and technology.
+The Support Services Division consists of personnel services, facility & fleet management, background investigations, records, fingerprinting, and the public information specialists.
 The Operations Division consists of Special Operations, Patrol Operations, and Judicial Operations.
 Special Operations oversees criminal investigations, special assignment section, evidence, crime analysis, and special services team.
 Patrol Operations oversees patrol teams, K-9 unit, traffic unit, and community deputies.
 Judicial Operations oversees civil process unit, court security, child support enforcement, and alarms/permits unit.

 The Corrections Bureau is where you will find the detention center, work release programs, alternative sentencing, and prisoner transportation.